 - The applicant cites its own FCC Form 470 on its FCC Form 471

-If the state awards contracts to multiple vendors as a result of its posted FCC Form 470 and competitive bidding process, the applicant must conduct a bid evaluation for all vendors able to provide services to the applicant under these contracts (a “mini-bid”).
-To conduct a mini-bid, the applicant determines the factors to use for its evaluation – with the price of the eligible products and services as the most heavily-weighted factor – scores the vendors appropriately, and chooses the most cost-effective solution.
+If the state awards contracts to multiple service providers as a result of its posted FCC Form 470 and competitive bidding process, the applicant must conduct a bid evaluation for all service providers able to provide services to the applicant under these contracts (a mini-bid).
+To conduct a mini-bid, the applicant determines the factors to use for its evaluation – with the price of the eligible products and services as the most heavily-weighted factor – scores the service providers appropriately, and chooses the most cost-effective solution.

 - The applicant does not need to post an FCC Form 470 to conduct a mini-bid.

-- The applicant does not need to conduct a mini-bid if only one vendor is able to provide service.
-For example, if three vendors sign contracts with the state pursuant to the state-filed FCC Form 470 but only one of the vendors can provide service in the applicant’s geographic location, a mini-bid is not required.
+- The applicant does not need to conduct a mini-bid if only one service provider is able to provide service.
+For example, if three service providers sign contracts with the state pursuant to the state-filed FCC Form 470 but only one of the service providers can provide service in the applicant's geographic location, a mini-bid is not required.